kamran-Gul77/kamran-Gul77/README.md

 🌎 A little bit about me:
 - 💻 I’m a Software Engineer.
 - 👩‍🎓 Highly passionate about front-end technologies.
-- 💞️ Currently, I am learning Python.
+- 💞️ Currently, I am gaining experince in backend tech as well.
 - 🏏 I love to playing cricket.

 👾 My everyday tech stack: